-- Create maintenance plans and long-term investment plans that minimize financial risk
+- Create long-term investment plans that minimize financial risk

-- Mobile application for registering all asset replacements, repairs, and inspections directly
+- Mobile application for registering all asset replacements, repairs, and inspections

 - Easy access to instructions and data manuals

-- Open-source software for regulators and data scientists
+- Open-source risk assessment software for regulators and data scientists

-- Generic algorithms for probability of failure, consequences of failure and risk matrices
+- Algorithms for probability of failure, consequences of failure and risk matrices

 - Weibull analysis on failure statistics

-- Train probability of failure models on your own data
+- Train probability of failure models on new data and create new asset categories